 Types of DAC

 As we know that there are two types of commonly used D/A converters as mentioned below.

 - R-2R ladder D/A converter.

-Some specification of Digital to Analogue Converters we should know when we use it those are resolution, accuracy, conversion speed, dynamic range, nonlinearity (NL) and differential nonlinearity (DNL) and monotonocity .
+So time for check some specification of Digital to Analogue Converters we should know when we use it those are resolution, accuracy, conversion speed, dynamic range, nonlinearity (NL) and differential nonlinearity (DNL) and monotonocity .